 The original pub is shown (as the Station Hotel) on this old OS map from about 1902 (interactive map)

 The 1904 Woodbridge licensing records show that the Station Hotel's license was issued in 1878.
-Whether this was when it was first licensed or when it got a full (ie not just beer) license isn't clear, though the latter seems more probable.
+This was probably when it was first licensed.

 Landlords